What is a Power Surge?

 - A transmission line or transformer malfunctions.

-- Storms and lightning strike.
+- Storms and lightning strikes.

 Smaller power surges can also happen within a home (internal power surge).
 They’re actually more common than power surges caused by outside forces (external power surge).
 Surges within the home are usually due to large systems like the HVAC unit.
 They can cause a small power surge when they turn on or off because they require so much electricity.
 This type of power surge only lasts a second, and you probably won’t notice it.